Media coverage of the Gaza War (2008–2009): New York Times

-Taghreed El-Khodary, a correspondent for New York Times, was among the few correspondents reporting from Gaza during the 2008–2009 Israel–Gaza conflict after Israel prevented correspondents from crossing the Gaza-Israel border.
+Taghreed El-Khodary, a correspondent for The New York Times, was among the few correspondents reporting from Gaza during the 2008–2009 Israel–Gaza conflict after Israel prevented correspondents from crossing the Gaza–Israel border.
 El-Khodary describes herself as among the "very few objective reporters" covering the conflict.
 She was praised for the "in-depth, balanced coverage" of the conflict.

-El-Khodary, who covered the conflict from a position near the Al-Shifa Hospital, was criticized for failing to cover Hamas' use of homes, mosques, hospitals and schools for weapons storage, not reporting on Hamas' use of human shields, not reporting on Hamas' use of children as to assist soldiers, not reporting on Hamas' wartime execution of accused "collaborators," and not reporting on the location of the Hamas leadership in a bunker beneath the Shifa Hospital.
+El-Khodary, who covered the conflict from a position near the Al-Shifa Hospital, was criticized for failing to cover Hamas's use of homes, mosques, hospitals and schools for weapons storage, not reporting on Hamas's use of human shields, not reporting on Hamas's use of children as to assist soldiers, not reporting on Hamas's wartime execution of accused "collaborators," and not reporting on the location of the Hamas leadership in a bunker beneath the Shifa Hospital.
 The Times was accused of failing to balance reports by a journalist whose "personal perspective" placed blame for the conflict on Israel alone.
 As El-Khodary put it in a CNN interview, "The real issue" in the 2008–2009 Israel–Gaza conflict is "The Israeli military occupation."
 And of publishing a distorted picture of, as El-Khodary expressed it, a situation in which "ordinary people are squeezed between suicidal fighters and a military behemoth," and of covering civilian casualties in Gaza "to the virtual exclusion of any other issues."